 Friction and tribology

-In our theoretical research work, we analyse friction phenomena theoretically, ranging from simple physical models like the brush model to complex models using the finite element method.
-The developed friction models simulate the influence of the surface structure on the friction coefficient.
+In our theoretical research work, we analyse friction phenomena theoretically, ranging from simple physical models for e.g. viscous friction to complex models using the finite element method.
+The developed friction models simulate the influence of the surface texture and roughness on the friction coefficient.

 One of our great strengths is the combination of profound theory and application-oriented work, employed when dealing with the following research topics:

 - force transmission on snowy and icy grounds,

 - friction dynamics of tire tread blocks on asphalt and concrete,

 - rolling tire tread trajectories in the laboratory,

 - modelling of the contact between tire and road,

 - influence of the surface structure on the friction behaviour in seal contacts,